simplyhexagonal/logger-cli/README.md

 };
 ```

-This configuration file will be symlinked to the origin directory of the logger-cli package.
+This configuration file will be symlinked to `~/.config/logger/logger.config.js`.
 This means
-that if you are running logger from the "global" node context, everywhere on your system that you
-logger-cli commands, you will be able to use the same configuration file.
-On the other hand, if you
+that everywhere on your system that you logger-cli commands, you will be able to use the same
-install logger-cli as a dependency to a project, only that project will be able to use the config
-file (as long as the logger-cli command being run is located in the projects `node_modules` directory).
+configuration.

 As you can see in the example above, you can also define environment variables and they will be
 used by @simplyhexagonal/logger-cli.